-Crypto Tax Hub • Missing Cost Basis Check • 2026 Filing Help
+Crypto Tax Hub • 1099-DA Mismatch Help • Missing Cost Basis & Wallet Transfer Issues

-a) you bought on one exchange and sold on anotherb) you moved crypto through a private wallet before the final salec) the original purchase happened outside the reporting platformd) transfers broke the visible cost basis traile) multiple platforms each reported only part of the story
+* you bought on one exchange and sold on another* you moved crypto through a private wallet before the final sale* the original purchase happened outside the reporting platform* transfers broke the visible cost basis trail* multiple exchanges each reported only part of the full history

-What kind of 1099-DA mismatch are you dealing with?
+What kind of 1099-DA problem are you dealing with?

-Choose the situation that feels closest to your records before filing.1) Exchange-to-wallet transfer issue
+Choose the situation that sounds closest to your records before filing:1) Exchange-to-wallet transfer issue

-You bought crypto on an exchange, moved assets to a wallet, then sold later.
+You bought crypto on an exchange, moved it to a private wallet, then later sold it from another platform or moved it back before selling.

 2) Wallet-to-exchange reporting issue

-You used MetaMask or another wallet before sending assets back to an exchange to sell.
+You used a self-custody wallet such as MetaMask or another wallet before sending assets back to an exchange to sell.

 3) Cross-exchange basis gap

-You bought on one platform and sold on another.
+You bought on one platform and sold on another, but the platform reporting the sale may not have received the original acquisition history.

 4) Multi-platform transaction history issue

-5) My gains look much higher than expected
+5) Reported gains look much higher than expected

-Your reported proceeds may be correct, but the cost basis trail may be incomplete.
+Your proceeds may be correct, but the cost basis trail may be incomplete or missing.

-6) My exchange report is missing cost basis
+6) Exchange report appears to be missing cost basis

-Use the calculator below, then choose the page that matches your issue.
+Use the calculator below first.
+Then go to the exchange or wallet help page that best matches your issue.

 Crypto 1099-DA Mismatch Risk Calculator